ANURAGMN/Autosuggestion_different_architectures/README.md

 All performance metrics were collected using:

-1. **LangSmith Integration** - Automatic token and cost tracking
+1. **LangSmith Integration** - Automatic token and cost tracking for all LLM calls
-2. **Consistent Test Scenarios** - Standardized input prompts and workflows
+2. **Custom Test Workflows** - Three distinct topic-based scenarios (Water, Crow, Bats)
+3. **Manual Workflow Design** - We define our own workflows and select specific autosuggestions to implement
+4. **Autosuggestion Types Tested:**
+   - `Simpler_explanation` - Generates a simplified version of the content
+   - `Another_joke` - Provides an alternative joke on the same topic
+   - `Similar_joke` - Creates a joke with similar themes or style
-3. **Multiple Iterations** - Average of 100+ requests per architecture
+5. **Multiple Iterations** - Consistent testing across both architectures
-4. **Controlled Environment** - Same API keys, models, and configurations
+6. **Controlled Environment** - Same API keys, models, and configurations for fair comparison

 ## 🎯 Use Cases